DerekMaffett/authentication_app/README.md

 # Contributors

-Just me, though of course, credit goes to Ryan Bates of RailsCasts for providing the tutorial.
+Thanks to Ryan Bates of RailsCasts for providing the tutorial.